- Home

 Extra Curricular Activities and Visits

 The department organises and runs several educational visits.
 The main one being a biannual West Coast of America trip run jointly with Geography.
 The trip takes Y9, 10 and 11 Geography, Technology and Computing students to San Francisco, through Silicon Valley (stopping for Visits at Google and the Tech interactive), to The Grand Canyon for a Helicopter ride, on to Las Vegas and the Hoover Dam, through Death Valley and on to LA to visit Universal studios and the Staples centre.
-We also take students on an annual visit to The Big Bang Fair in Birmingham as well as local trips to a wide range of STEM competitions such as VEX Robotics, FutureChef, Faraday challenge, Rotary Challenge and EEP Robotics.
+We also take students on an annual visit to The Big Bang Fair in Birmingham as well as local and national trips to a wide range of STEM competitions such as VEX Robotics, FutureChef, Faraday challenge, Rotary Challenge and EEP Lego Robotics.